 During the program he worked on an X-ray polarimeter, using the results to study the internal structure of astronomical objects such as black holes.
 Damon enhanced a simulator for the instrument, to be used with the upcoming James Webb Space Telescope.

 After graduating in 2010 in a tough economy, Damon worked with a job coach through DARS and widened his job pursuit to include information technology jobs.
 “For many years, my counselor and DARS have been there for me as I’ve tried to become more independent,” Damon remarks.

 His grandmother, a teacher, put him in contact with a computer specialist whose company, Manus Dei, provides IT work for many Catholic schools and churches.
 Damon interviewed and was hired as a technology specialist at Manus Dei, working on computer servers and developing web pages.
 He telecommutes from home, where he lives with his grandmother.

-In September, Damon took the driver evaluation at Woodrow Wilson Rehabilitation Center and was recommended for adaptive driver training.
+In September, Damon took the driver evaluation at Wilson Workforce and Rehabilitation Center and was recommended for adaptive driver training.
 He says he is determined to obtain his driver’s license and buy an accessible van so he can pursue greater opportunities in his career and life.